garvk1708/AirQualityMonitoringSystem/README.md

 - Real-time monitoring of temperature, humidity, and air quality
 - Historical data visualization with interactive charts
 - Automatic data refresh at configurable intervals
-- Basic prediction of future sensor values
+- Basic prediction of future sensor values using linear regression
 - Human-readable interpretations of sensor readings
 - Responsive design that works on various devices
+- Demo mode for testing without an actual ESP8266 device

 ## Requirements